matteberna/aspnetcore-toolkit/Documentation/Hetzner.md

   sysctl --system
   ```

-  This allocates a 2 GB swap file, restricts access, and sets the system to prefer RAM over swap.
+  This allocates a 4 GB swap file (~50% of the server's RAM), restricts access, and tweaks the kernel's memory management

 ### Set Hostname & Timezone